Benedicta van Minnen: Political career

-Parliamentary career

 Prior to the 8 May 2019 general election, Van Minnen was ranked second on the DA's Western Cape list of candidates for the National Assembly.
 She was nominated to Parliament after the election, and was sworn in on 22 May 2019.
 On 5 June 2019, DA parliamentary leader Mmusi Maimane appointed her as the party's deputy spokesperson on the Standing Committee on Public Accounts.
 She became a member of the committee on 27 June 2019.

 Van Minnen became an alternate member of the Committee for Section 194 Enquiry on 21 June 2021.

+Van Minnen was elected to the Western Cape Provincial Parliament in the 2024 Western Cape provincial election.